 European and U.S. cyberwarriors wargamed unique responses to nation-state attacks in a recent training exercise held by a NATO-affiliated cybersecurity hub, allowing operators inside simulated civilian networks that illustrate the tactical complexity and legal gray areas that dog cyberwarfare operations in real life.

 Dubbed Crossed Swords, the exercise was conducted on computer networks that mimicked civilian infrastructure providers, like phone and power companies, in order to simulate an attack hardened military systems.

-“What we wanted to do is match the real-world environment in which cyber-operations take place and show the interdependencies between military and civilian networks,” said Aare Reintam, project manager of technical exercises at the center, “The legal issue were maybe two percent” of what went into the exercise.
+“What we wanted to do is match the real-world environment in which cyber-operations take place and show the interdependencies between military and civilian networks,” said Aare Reintam, project manager of technical exercises at the center.
+“The legal issues were maybe 2 percent” of what went into the exercise.

 The players were cybersecurity officials from 15 of the center’s 20 NATO and EU member nations, with help coming from the Latvian mobile telecom provider LMT, an unnamed major company that builds and maintains electric grid infrastructure and other private sector providers of critical infrastructure and services.

 “Industry partners contribute [to] the organization and setup of the exercise, both with their technology, systems and expertise,” said center spokeswoman Kadri Kütt.

 That’s important, say experts, because those companies’ networks are very different environments from the ones that military cyber-operators are familiar with and generally get to exercise on.